 MM is an incurable plasma cell malignancy of the BM.
-Although many alterations regulating MM disease progression are tumor cell autonomous, be they genetic or epigenetic^{8,44-46}, they are not the sole determinants of tumor behaviors and insufficient to induce progression and dissemination^{47,48}.
-A permissive microenvironment is required for overt malignancy to emerge^{47,49}.
-Indeed, studies have shown that tumor microenvironment is a key regulator in many steps of invasion-metastasis cascade, including oncogenesis, egress, protection in the circulation, preparation of the metastatic niche, organ-specific homing, and tumor colonization50.
-As such, disease progression in MM is the result of a well-orchestrated, complex network of interactions that cannot be studied outside of the context of BM microenvironment.
-Our goal in this study was to develop a xenograft mouse model to reproduce the clonal evolution underlying dissemination/metastasis in progressing patients, in the context of stromal microenvironment and enable the investigation of mechanisms underlying these events where mathematical analysis, library or drug screening can be further performed.
+Although many alterations regulating MM disease progression are tumor cell autonomous, be they genetic or epigenetic, 8,44-46 they are not the sole determinants of tumor behavior and are insufficient to induce progression and dissemination.^{47,48} A permissive microenvironment is required for overt malignancy to emerge.
+47,49 Indeed, studies have shown that the tumor microenvironment is a key regulator in many steps of the invasion-metastasis cascade, including oncogenesis, egress, protection in the circulation, preparation of the metastatic niche, organ-specific homing, and tumor colonization.50 As such, disease progression in MM is the result of a well-orchestrated, complex network of interactions that cannot be studied outside of the context of the BM microenvironment.
+Our goal in this study was to develop a xenograft mouse model to reproduce the clonal evolution underlying dissemination/metastasis in progressing patients in the context of stromal microenvironment and enable the investigation of mechanisms underlying these events where mathematical analysis and library or drug screening can be further performed.

-Studies by many groups have made the effort to track clonal outgrowth and dissemination in syngeneic mouse models using intravenous injection method, and similar conclusions were made that establishment of dissemination/metastasis is extremely inefficient and individual clones exhibited marked differences in proliferation and gene expression patterns in BM niche51-53.
-We also compared the differences in clonal evolution using bone chip, intravenous and intra-tibial injection methods, and observed significantly reduced clonal diversity in CTCs and distant BM in PrEDiCT model, indicating that clonal selection/competition power was much higher.
-The implanted bone chip acts an optimal niche but a strong bottleneck that selects for cells that first survive at primary sites and it is out of those that circulation is permitted.

-PrEDiCT model could model the entire dissemination/metastatic cascade: invasion, intravasation, circulation, extravasation and colonization.
-This approach revealed three major findings: clonal competition was already present at the primary sites; establishment of CTCs was extremely inefficient and the efficiency was further decreased at distant BM sites; the individual disseminated MM cells exhibited marked differences in their proliferative fates, with the majority of final tumor burden within a bone being attributable to the progeny of very few clones.
-Thus, PrEDiCT model provides a powerful platform for studying the role of tumor cell autonomous alterations and BM stromal compartment in MM disease progression.
+Studies by many groups have made the effort to track clonal outgrowth and dissemination in syngeneic mouse models using intravenous injection method, and similar conclusions were made that establishment of dissemination/metastasis is extremely inefficient and individual clones exhibited marked differences in proliferation and gene expression patterns in BM niche.51-53 We also compared the differences in clonal evolution using bone chip, intravenous, and intratibial injection methods and observed significantly reduced clonal diversity in CTCs and distant BM in the PrEDiCT model, indicating that clonal selection/competition power was much higher.
+The implanted bone chip acts an optimal niche but a strong bottleneck that selects for cells that first survive at primary sites, and it is out of those that circulation is permitted.
+PrEDiCT could model the entire dissemination/metastatic cascade (invasion, intravasation, circulation, extravasation, and colonization).
+This approach revealed 3 major findings: (1) clonal competition was already present at the primary sites; (2) establishment of CTCs was extremely inefficient, and the efficiency was further decreased at distant BM sites; and (3) the individual disseminated MM cells exhibited marked differences in their proliferative fates, with the majority of final tumor burden within a bone being attributable to the progeny of very few clones.
+Thus, the PrEDiCT model provides a powerful platform for studying the role of tumor cell-autonomous alterations and BM stromal compartment in MM disease progression.

-In an effort to elucidate expression changes associated with progression, we performed RNA sequencing on tumor cells (MM.1S, IM-9 and OPM2) isolated from primary and distant BM sites at the time of limb paralysis.
-We identified significantly up and down-regulated genes shared across cell lines and designated those found significant in MM.1S cells as "progression signature".
-In light of the data that tumor cells alone are not sufficient for dissemination/metastasis without the presence of a BM environment, the progression signature from PrEDiCT model would reflect the changes in adaptation to the primary and secondary bone environment as well as the intrinsic evolutionary advantages evolved to enable dissemination during progression.
-Confirming our model's relevance in studying human MM progression, GSEA analysis of patient expression data showed "progression signature" was sequentially activated during MM progression, with more significant p-values were observed when later stages of MM were compared to normal controls.
-And even more importantly, our signature was shown to be significantly associated with inferior overall survival in patients.
-These results suggest that PrEDiCT model adequately represents the biological processes underlying disease progression in MM, and thus can be used as a tool to improve our understanding of mechanisms involved and identify new therapeutic targets.
+In an effort to elucidate expression changes associated with progression, we performed RNA sequencing on tumor cells (MM.1S, IM-9, and OPM2) isolated from primary and distant BM sites at the time of limb paralysis.
+We identified significantly up and downregulated genes shared across cell lines and designated those found significant in MM.1S cells as "progression signature."
+In light of the data that tumor cells alone are not sufficient for dissemination/metastasis without the presence of a BM environment, the progression signature from the PrEDiCT model would reflect the changes in adaptation to the primary and secondary bone environment as well as the intrinsic evolutionary advantages evolved to enable dissemination during progression.
+Confirming our model's relevance in studying human MM progression, gene set enrichment analysis of patient expression data showed that the progression signature was sequentially activated during MM progression, and more significant P values were observed when later stages of MM were compared with normal controls.
+Even more importantly, our signature was shown to be significantly associated with inferior overall survival in patients.
+These results suggest that the PrE-DiCT model adequately represents the biological processes